 The Campus Food Bank is a registered charity that distributes food hampers, toiletries and poverty reduction/advocacy referrals to any member of the University of Alberta community in financial distress.
 The Campus Food Bank is governed by a Board of Directors representing our community and is funded in large by the SU and GSA.
-80% or more of monetary donations go directly to food relief.
+80% or more of monetary donations go directly to food relief www.su.ualberta.ca